txakurhub/txakurhub/README.md

 <br/>
 When the pandemic hit and we all found ourselves at home, I figured it was the perfect time to start my programming studies.
 <br/>
-Looking back, I can say that I’ve been fully focused on web and mobile development for the last two years.
+Looking back, I can say that I’ve been fully focused on web and mobile development for the last years.
 <br/>

 <br/>